Skip to content ↓

 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/761031/DfE_EBacc_Leaflet.pdf

-Our curriculum is organised so that the vast majority of students will follow the E Bacc range of courses until the age of 16 and this is the compulsory core curriculum.
+Our curriculum is organised so that the vast majority of students will follow this range of courses until the age of 16 and this is the compulsory core curriculum.
 To facilitate this we are staffed with fully qualified subject specialist teachers in all of these areas.
 Our students have a super track record in national examinations, in each of these subjects, and many use this foundation to study these subjects at post 16 level.

 The optional curriculum

-One of the main criticisms of the English Baccalaureate, when it was introduced, was that it limited students' ability to study arts and practical subjects.
-Many of these subjects are tremendously important to young people and, for some, their raison d'être.
+Research shows the importance of the core curriculum but for many of our students the optional subjects are the areas they enjoy the most.
 We have therefore organised our optional curriculum to give as much flexibility and choice for our students as possible.
 For this reason KS3, in the optional subjects, ends in year 8; we still cover the national curriculum but in these subjects it is done in 2 years rather than 3.
-Research has shown that many students have a clear idea of the subjects they do not want to study in year 9 and their attitudes to learning at this time can be less positive.
-In addition research also shows that students, as they move between stages in their education, can struggle with the step up to the next level.
-Our curriculum organisation staggers this transition so students are only working in KS4 for 10% of their time in year 9 and this, we feel, prepares them better for their studies in year 10 and 11.
+This allows students to specialise a year earlier in subjects that they enjoy and are interested in and has been shown to improve behaviour and attitudes to learning.In addition, research also shows that students, as they move between stages in their education, can struggle with the step up to the next level.
+Our curriculum organisation staggers this transition, so students are only working in KS4 for 20% of their time in year 9 and this, we feel, prepares them better for their studies in year 10 and 11.

 As a result of this curriculum model, we can offer a wide range of optional courses suitable for our full range of learners.
 Full details can be found: https://www.aylshamhigh.com/optionchoices

-• 20% took art GCSE
+• 15% took art GCSE

-• 16% took graphics GCSE
+• 22% took graphics GCSE

-• 10% took textiles GCSE
+• 12% took textiles GCSE

-• 21% took drama GCSE
+• 41% took food GCSE

-• 29% took design technology GCSE.
+• 30% took design technology GCSE

 Homework